avijit1258/GitHubAPI-Crawler/README.md

 ## How to contribute
 Create a fork, make changes in your fork, and once finish the implementation, submit a PR.

+## Scale in fork

+main.py
+1. All the issues of a repo is retrieved.
+2. issue_pr_timeline for all the issues retrieved in step-1 are considered to find cross-reference pull request from same organization
+3. All the candidate cross-reference pull request events are printed in a text file.

+text_to_csv_converter.py
+1. Name of the text file generated from previous step is used as command line argument, which is then converted to a well-formatted csv file.